Breeze Hill School

 Breeze Hill School was a mixed-sex comprehensive secondary school for 11- to 16-year-olds in Oldham, Greater Manchester, England.
 It was a specialist Humanities College, and served over 750 students.
 Bernard Phillips was the last headteacher of Breeze Hill School before it merged with neighbouring Counthill School to form the Waterhead Academy.
-Since the school lay in the heart of Oldham's Pakistani Asian community, the students were predominantly Asian.
+Since the school lay in the heart of Oldham's Pakistani Asian community, since the late 80's Early 90's Asian population growth in the local area led to the majority of students being of Asian decent when the school finaly closed.

 Campus

 The Breeze Hill School campus contained two main teaching blocks.
 The Year 7 Base was for new arrivals, and was created to ease the transition between primary and secondary school.
 The main teaching block served students from Year 8 onwards.
 Breeze Hill had intensive playing fields and an Astro-turf pitch, used for various sports both by students from the school and by the local community.